Who Wears Scleral Lenses?

 Do you have allergic reactions to pollen, dust particles, smoke, or pet dander?
 If you have persistent red, itchy, watery, and sore eyes, scleral lenses may help.
 Because they cover a large area of the eye, they can ease some of your allergy symptoms.
 That’s because the outer layer of the lens protects the eye surface, so dust and pollen can’t reach it.
 While not a complete barrier against airborne allergens, scleral lenses can minimize the reactions to these allergens, giving you more relief.

 Are Regular Contact Lenses Not Working For You?

 Ready to get fitted for scleral lenses or need more information?
 Schedule a consultation with Our doctors and we’ll help find the best solution to treat your condition.
-Contact The Strong Vision Center's Scleral Lens Center Scleral Lens and Keratoconus Center today and let us help you get the proper care and visual clarity you deserve.
+Contact Strong Vision Center's Scleral Lens Center today and let us help you get the proper care and visual clarity you deserve.